AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/outgoing-emails.md

 **To manage email support from the Cloud Console**:

-1. Log in to the [Cloud Console](https://console.magento.cloud).
+1. Log in to the [Cloud Console](https://console.adobecommerce.com).
-1. Select the project.
+1. Select a project from the _All projects_ list.
 1. On the Project dashboard, click the configuration icon in the upper right.
 1. Click **[!UICONTROL Environments]** and select a specific environment from the list.
 1. To enable or disable outgoing emails, toggle _Enable outgoing emails_ **On** or **Off**.